Olorotitan: Description

 Olorotitan arharensis is based on the most complete lambeosaurine skeleton found outside North America to date.
 It was a large hadrosaurid, comparable with other large lambeosaurines such as Parasaurolophus cyrtocristatus, and may have grown up to 8 m in length, up to 3.5 m in height and within the range of 2.6–3.4 MT in body mass.

-It is characterized by the large hatchet-like hollow crest adorning its skull, very distinct from the crests of all of its North American relatives.
+It is characterized by the large flaring hollow crest adorning its skull, very distinct from the crests of all of its North American relatives.
 The skull itself was supported by a rather elongated neck, having eighteen vertebrae, exceeding the previous hadrosaurid maximum of fifteen.
 The sacrum, with 15 or 16 vertebrae, has at least 3 more vertebrae than other hadrosaurids.
 Further along the vertebral series, in the proximal third of the tail, there are articulations between the tips of the neural spines, making that caudal area particularly rigid; the regularity of these connections suggests that they are not due to a pathology, although more specimens are needed to be certain.
 Godefroit and his coauthors found through a phylogenetic analysis that it was closest to Corythosaurus and Hypacrosaurus.